WeihangLiu2024/weihangliu2024.github.io/_pages/about.md

 * **Software-Hardware Co-optimization:** Collaboratively optimizing algorithmic performance and hardware efficiency.
 * **Edge Computing Deployment:** Accelerating and deploying 3D computer vision and graphics applications on edge platforms, including NVIDIA Jetson, FPGAs, and ASICs.

-And I am currently exploring generative models for 3D vision and the creation of immersive volumetric video experiences.
+And I am currently exploring data-driven methods for 3D vision and the creation of immersive volumetric video experiences.

 # 🔥 News